 Camp Harlam gives each and every camper one t-shirt to use during the summer as they arrive at camp.
-Additionally, other camp "gear" can be purchased on-site at camp on drop-off days, pick-up days and other special occasions.
+Other camp "gear" is sold online through our pop-up eStore a few times a year.
+Limited gear can also be purchased on-site at camp on drop-off days, pick-up days, and other special occasions.

 How will my child's laundry get done?